-ı 11.5.2 Validation of Section 7.3 Required information metering systems The Assessor must retain evidence of validation for each non-utility metering system that is required to be validated.
+Validation of metering Section 7.3 Required information systems The Assessor must retain evidence of validation for each non-utility metering system that is required to be validated.
 The Assessor must review the evidence of validation provided by the building owner or their contractor and check them for completeness.
 If the document is completed correctly, and does not contain any obvious errors, then the Assessor can accept the evidence and use it in the rating.
-Note 1: Metering systems which were validated under v3.2 of the NABERS Rules - Energy and Water for Offices can also be considered validated under these Rules.
+Note 1: Metering systems which were validated under v3.2 of the NABERS Rules - Energy and Water for Offices can also be considered validated under these Rules .
 Note 2: See Appendix C for examples of validation records for non-utility metering systems.
-44 E 2 Adjustment Section 7.4 Required information 11.5.3 Adjustment resulting from validation checks The Assessor must retain evidence of adjustments made to non-utility metering systems as a result of validation checks. validation checks The documentation must outline the following information: a) Type of fault found and the consumption data. b) Full documentation of the error found, the incorrect records from the metering system , and the calculations used to correct the data for audit. c) A record of the validation of any altered non-utility metering systems.
+Section 7.4 Required information Adjustment resulting from validation checks The Assessor must retain evidence of adjustments made to non-utility metering systems as a result of validation checks.
+The documentation must outline the following information: a) Type of fault found and the consumption data. b) Full documentation of the error found, the incorrect records from the metering system, and the calculations used to correct the data for audit. c) A record of the validation of any altered non-utility metering systems.

-11.6 Documentation required for Chapter 8: Small end use estimation and batch supplies
+Documentation required for Chapter 8: Small end use estimation and batch supplies

-Topic Requirements Documentation 11.6.1 Methods for estimating Section 8.2 Required information The documentation the Assessor must retain for instances of end use estimation includes the following: small a) Small end use electricity inclusions: amounts The calculations, including a clear explanation of method and all assumptions. of data 2) Photos/records of name plate capacities.
-3) Documentation used to determine duty capacity if it is not 100 %.
-Documentation used to determine annual hours, including full justification for any reduction in hours. b) Exclusions based on financially reconciled utility costs: Documentation of any estimated consumption outside the coverage.
-Any associated documentation or agreements that outlines mutual agreement signed by the parties affected by the end uses that identifies the proportion of allocation. c) Energy exclusions based on area weighting (Offices): Marked up NLA plans and calculations showing the proportion of NLA excluded to arrive at the area weighted excluded energy and metering arrangements associated with the excluded energy.
+Торіс Requirements Documentation Methods for estimating small amounts of data Section 8.2 Required information The documentation the Assessor must retain for instances of end use estimation includes the following: a) Small end use electricity inclusions: 1) The calculations, including a clear explanation of method and all assumptions; and 2) Photos/records of name plate capacities; and 3) Documentation used to determine duty capacity if it is not 100 %; and 4) Documentation used to determine annual hours, including full justification for any reduction in hours. b) Exclusions based on financially reconciled utility costs: 1) Documentation of any estimated consumption outside the coverage; and 2) Any associated documentation or agreements that outlines mutual agreement signed by the parties affected by the end uses that identifies the proportion of allocation. c) Energy exclusions based on area weighting (Offices): Marked up NLA plans and calculations showing the proportion of NLA excluded to arrive at the area weighted excluded energy and metering arrangements associated with the excluded energy.